 Muddy pipelines are caused by more than dirty data.
 In too many cases, reps don’t know when a lead should move from one stage in the pipeline to the next.
 Naturally, this makes pipeline reviews fuzzy; managers and reps end up with very different ideas about the status of leads at any given moment.

 Nip this in the bud by clearly outlining how the rep can complete each stage of the pipeline.
-In my experience, the best way to approach this is by crafting two to three questions for each stage.
+As I have learned from sales experts, the best way to approach this is by crafting two to three questions for each stage.
 The answers should very clearly indicate whether or not a lead is ready to move down the pipeline.

 For example, to move a lead from qualification to the demo stage, reps should ask questions like: